Taylor-Culick retractions and the influence of the surroundings: Taylor-Culick retractions: numerics

-marked with the gray dotted lines in figures~\ref{fig:two-phaseTemporal}b,~\ref{fig:three-phaseTemporal}b, and the corresponding insets. $\Cas$ is another output parameter of the retraction process.
+marked with the black dotted lines in figures~\ref{fig:two-phaseTemporal}b,~\ref{fig:three-phaseTemporal}b, and the corresponding insets. $\Cas$ is another output parameter of the retraction process.
 Note that the velocity of the retracting film ($v_f$) is the same as the velocity scale in the surrounding medium ($v_s$), following the kinematic boundary condition at the circumference of the growing hole.
-Consequently, the two output parameters, $\Wef$ (eq. (\ref{Eqn::Weber definition})) and $\Cas$ (eq. (\ref{Eqn::Cas definition})) are related as $\Cas = \Ohs\sqrt{\Wef}$ (see \S~\ref{sec:scaling}).
+Consequently, the two output parameters, $\Wef$ (\ref{Eqn::Weber definition}) and $\Cas$ (\ref{Eqn::Cas definition}) are related as $\Cas = \Ohs\sqrt{\Wef}$ (see \S~\ref{sec:scaling}).

 Lastly, figures~\ref{fig:two-phaseTemporal}c and~\ref{fig:three-phaseTemporal}c illustrate the flow morphologies for the two-phase and three-phase configurations, respectively, when the hole has grown to $\tilde{R} = 30$.
-Readers can refer to supplementary movies SM2 and SM3 for temporal dynamics of two-phase and three-phase configurations, respectively.
+Readers can refer to supplementary movies SM2 and SM3 for temporal dynamics of the two-phase and three-phase configurations, respectively.
 Similar to the classical Taylor-Culick retraction case (appendix~\ref{App::ClassicalTC} and supplementary movie SM4), both the film and the surroundings move.
-However, unlike the classical case, even for low $\Ohs$, the surrounding medium takes away momentum from the film owing to inertia (added mass effect), thus reducing the retraction velocity (see insets of figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a).
+However, unlike the classical case, even for low $\Ohs$, the surrounding medium takes away momentum from the film owing to inertia (added mass-like effect), thus reducing the retraction velocity (see insets of figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a).
 Furthermore, contrary to the classical case where the dissipation is highest at the neck connecting the rim to the rest of the film (see appendix~\ref{App::ClassicalTC}), the dissipation in the other two configurations is spread out, and also occurs in the surrounding medium.